joinpursuit/AC_4_Web/units/react/exercises/react_select/react_select.md

 ## Ordering Pizza

-Create a react `PizzaOrder` component with two select elements - one for crust (thick or thin) and one for cheese (mozzarella, chedar, colby, provolone).
+Create a React `PizzaOrder` component with two `select` elements - one for crust (thick or thin) and one for cheese (mozzarella, cheddar, colby, provolone).
 If the user has selected both a crust and a cheese (i.e. the selected values are not empty strings), display an order summary:

 ![order summary](assets/order_summary.png)